Odianosen25/Monitor-App/README.md

 - Has the ability to hardware reboot remote monitor nodes, as its known that after a while the Pi script is running (node) on can get locked and the script doesn't work as efficiently anymore.
 So instead of simply restarting the script, the app can be set to reboot the hardware itself.
 This can also be done via mqtt by sending an empty payload to `monitor/<location>/reboot`.
 More explanation below
 - Has service calls within AD only, that allows a user to execute its functions from other AD apps
 - Use motion sensors to update Received Signal Strength Indication (RSSI) values in the home, so when users move the `nearest_monitor` can be updated
+- Can schedule a restart of the entire Monitor system at a scheduled time during certain days in the week via the `scheduled_restart` configuration

 To use the app, it is required to setup the system in the home as follows:
 --------------------------------------------------------------------------